partha075/STM32_BluePill_to_DHT11/README.md

 - Cause: Assigning a byte of memory directly to a single bit position.
 - Solution: Shift bits correctly — insert into the rightmost position of buffer and shift left for each new bit.

-Debug Checklist — Start Signal Timing

-Create a HAL_TIM_GET_COUNTER instance to measure the duration of voltage pulses from DHT11.
+**Create a HAL_TIM_GET_COUNTER instance to measure the duration of voltage pulses from DHT11.
-If initial handshake signals match expected timing, proceed to bit reading.
+If initial handshake signals match expected timing, proceed to bit reading.**